mriffler/UserManual/docs/source/pages/ProductGuide.rst

    QGIS example: Choose output format

-If you decide to create a virtual raster stack (VRT), you must go to :ref:`"Raster" -> "Miscellaneous" -> "Build Virtual Raster..." <qgisRGBSix>`.
+If you decide to create a virtual raster stack (VRT), you need to select :ref:`"Raster" -> "Miscellaneous" -> "Build Virtual Raster..." <qgisRGBSix>`.
-The steps are the same as for "Merge..". again make sure to check "separate".
+The steps are the same as for "Merge..".
+Again make sure to check "separate".
 The generated product is very small, as it is only a reference to the real data, but it will be slow for the display of bigger images.

 .. _qgisRGBSix: